bogd/anova-oven-api/docs/README.md

 }
 ```

 Also, the `EVENT_*_STATE` messages will continue to arrive periodically, as described above.
+The frequency is:
+* every 30 seconds if the device is idle
+* every 2 seconds if a cooking process is active